eivinhj/cSLIM_buoy_controller/README.rst

 Dependencies
 ************

-This application uses the Nrf Connect SDK v.
+This application has been tested using Nrf Connect SDK v.
 1.5.1, however newer versions might also be supported.